re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Neo-6M_GPS_Tests.md

 * Acquisition holds steady at the above ranges until a fix is obtained.
 After that, it flucuates between 40 - 53mA

+## Concluding Notes:
+* Power SAving Mode doesn't seem to be appropriate for the Turtle Trackers.
+This mode is geard towards GPS's that will always remaine powered on and require position fixes relativley frequently.
+For our application the idea is to get a fix as quickly as possible, record the position, than cut all power to the GPS.
+The usefulness of PSM occurs after the GPS has aquired it's fix, and it is at this point that all power is cut to the GPS anyway's.
+Therefore, it makes no difference to have the GPS run in Continuous mode or Power Saving Mode.

 # GPS Accuracy
 ## Settings consistent across all tests